-As outlined earlier, tuition services are provided through a DPS arrangement, which will continue to develop during the lifetime of the contract.
+Tuition services are provided through a DPS arrangement, which will continue to develop during the lifetime of the contract.
 Commissioners are working with partners and Providers to extend provision to meet the needs of children of all ages and needs, so that they have access to appropriate tuition where required.
 The group tuition offer is in the process of being recommissioned, and a new model is expected to be in place for September 2025.